paramsingh/notes/vault/books.fermi_paradox.md

 ---
 id: NqYC6kBewa4SuClAF0zXl
+title: >-
-title: 'If the universe is teeming with aliens ... where is everybody?: seventy-five solutions to the fermi paradox and the problem of extraterrestrial life (science and fiction)'
+  If the universe is teeming with aliens ... where is everybody?: seventy-five solutions to the fermi paradox and the problem of extraterrestrial life (science and fiction)
 desc: ''
 updated: 1639833396099
 created: 1639833372146